vldF/tdl-grammar/ReadMe.md

 # TDL validator

 Simple Test Dynamic Languagle checker.
-It use antlr4 and allows:
+It uses antlr4 and allows:
-1. Parse, build AST and validate TDL code from file
+1. Parse, build AST and validate TDL code from files
 2. Name resolution (finding all unresolved objects)
 3. Check unused objects (variables, fields, functions, types, invokes on) and get list of its
 4. Find all errors (`unmatching arguments` for function and types, `unresolved` for variables, types, invokes on, `ambiguity`, `empty type`)